mpv-player/mpv/DOCS/man/vf.rst

         first entry corresponding to the width and the second entry corresponding to the height.
 These values can be 0.
 Note that this will not respond to monitor changes and may not work on all platforms.

+    ``user_data``
+        User data passed from the filter.
+This variable always exists, and defaults to empty string.

 ``vavpp``
     VA-API video post processing.
 Requires the system to support VA-API,